 Another unlikely pair traveled beneath the sea in a magical sphere created by the one and marveled at by the other.
 The creator was a handsome man with long, auburn hair and a red and blue costume and cape.
 His name was Arion, and his legend was awe-inspiring to all who lived beneath the sea.
 He had been the hero of heroes to those who once lived in the City of the Golden Gate before its destruction eons ago.
 He hoped to save the city called Poseidonis once more from a newer evil he had detected.
 His ally was a young woman named Kole Weathers.
 She wore a short costume and had reddish hair.
 She was a New Titan, and she knew the work of heroes well.
 Now she clung to Arion and tried to listen as he spoke in musical tones of magicks wonderful to comprehend.

-“Kole, all Atlantean magic is based upon one of two principals.
-Magic either comes from Crystals or is spun of fibers or threads that weave unseen through the cosmos.
+“Kole, all Atlantean magic is based upon one of two principles.
+Magic either comes from crystals or is spun of fibers or threads that weave unseen through the cosmos.
 You, fair maid, combine the twain within your mutated form.
 You can conjure crystal constructs and weave them as you will.
 Thus I need you to help me stop a mad force from ruining all that survives of my long-lost home!”

 Kole nodded and hoped she was up to the test.